Darkdragon14/ha-guest-mode/README.md

 # Future improvements

-* Removeving seconds in UI :rocket:
+* Removeving seconds in UI or Using ha-date-range-picker :rocket:

 * Update integration to change icon/title/path :rocket:

-* Using ha-date-range-picker if is possible :rocket:

 * Replace absolute paths with dynamically generated relative paths. :hammer_and_wrench: